Aorimn/dislocker/README.txt

 - A last one, which is the one you're using when calling `dislocker', dynamically decrypts a BitLocker encrypted partition using FUSE dislocker-fuse

+You can build each one independently providing it as the makefile target.
+For instance, if you want to compile dislocker-fuse only, you'd simply run: make dislocker-fuse
+To install this binary only, you would then run the following command: make install BINS=dislocker-fuse